Tong Siv Eng: Life

 She was the daughter of a school principal who encouraged her to study.
 As there were no secondary education for females in Cambodia, she was given a scholarship to study in Saigon.
 When she returned to Cambodia, she married the courtier Pung Peng Cheng in 1939.
 She was a tutor of the royal children, and she and her spouse came to be personal advisers of king Sihanouk.

 In 1958, women suffrage was introduced in Cambodia.
 In the following elections the same year, Tong Siv Eng became the first and only woman elected to parliament.
 She served as state secretary in 1958–59, minister of Social Action in 1959–61, and minister of Health in 1963–68.

 Women were legally subservient to men in the Cambodian civil code of 1958, and there were only three other examples of women in higher positions in Cambodia during the 1960s: Tip Man (1962-66), the minister of education Diep Dinar (1966-70), and the Undersecretary of State for Tourism Nou Neou (1969-70).

-Sihanouk described the attempted implementation of the government’s retraining programme för sex workers as follows:
+Sihanouk described the attempted implementation of the government’s retraining programme for sex workers as follows: